 - follow a strong communication (MECE, top-down, signposted)

-That being said, there is no 100% that you can reach or the one-and-only solution/ answer.
-It is important that your answers display the characteristics specified above and are supported well with arguments.
+That being said, there is no 100% that you can reach or a one-and-only solution/ answer.
+Your answers must display the characteristics specified above and are supported well with arguments.

-As for Math questions, usually, there are answers which are correct (not always 100% the same since some candidates simplify or round differently – which is ok), and others that are wrong, either due to the
+As for Math questions, usually, there are correct answers (not always 100% the same since some candidates simplify or round differently – which is ok), and others that are wrong, either due to the

 - calculation approach